Most Famous Guests: Winston Churchill, Nelson Mandela, Mikhail Gorbachev.

 The art is on open display all around the hotel and the gardens, with your first introduction being a 10 meter Andy Warhol original, the ‘Big Retrospective Painting’, that sits directly above the main reception.

-They have a total of 115 rooms and 60 suites set out over the original building and the Norman Foster wings, check your options on the booking page here.
+They have a total of 115 rooms and 60 suites set out over the original building and the Norman Foster wings.
 Both sections are different in character as mentioned above but it is difficult to say which, if any, is better.
+Check your options on the booking page here.

 Many may prefer the smooth, sleek design of the modern wings, while others will be drawn to the older aesthetic of accommodation in the main building.
 You should note that the Superior level rooms and suites there lack a balcony though, whereas in the modern wings balconies are standard throughout.